MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 }
 ```

-Similarly, functions like <xref:Microsoft.Quantum.Arrays.Mapped> and <xref:Microsoft.Quantum.Arrays.MappedByIndex> can be used to express functional programming concepts in Q#.
+Similarly, functions like the <xref:Microsoft.Quantum.Arrays.Mapped> and the <xref:Microsoft.Quantum.Arrays.MappedByIndex> can be used to express functional programming concepts in Q#.

-## Composing Operations and Functions ##
+## Composing operations and functions ##

 The control flow constructs offered by the canon take operations and functions as their inputs, such that it is helpful to be able to compose several operations or functions into a single callable.
 For instance, the pattern $UVU^{\dagger}$ is extremely common in quantum programming, such that the canon provides the operation <xref:Microsoft.Quantum.Canon.ApplyWith> as an abstraction for this pattern.